Lethargy00/inlamningsuppgift-4/README.md

 - Lazy loading of the component containing the list of todos was added but due to the minimal amount of data used the difference in performance is negligible.

 ## Accessability (assignment part 2)
-- ARIA-labels etc. has been added...
-(LINUS kompletterar denna en aning)
+- ARIA-labels has been added
+- Title's on buttons
+- Colours so it has better contrast

 ## Coding challenges
 ### Part 1